fm16191/spotify-recorder/README.md

 ## Features :
 - Record a song given a title name
-- Record a song given an URI/share link
+- Record a song given a share link

 Features to be added in future :
 - Add bitrate and file extension choice support.